Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 - ¿Puedo obtener beneficios de desempleo si pierdo mi trabajo a causa del COVID-19?
 (Texas RioGrande Legal Aid)

-How does the December 2020 coronavirus relief package affect my benefits?
+How did the March 2021 coronavirus relief package affect my benefits?

-A $900 billion coronavirus relief package signed into law in late December 2020 extends two pandemic unemployment programs authorized by the CARES Act into early Spring 2021.
-Lawmakers have also restarted a federal benefit that will add an extra $300 a week to all unemployment claims through March 14.
+A $1.9 trillion coronavirus relief package signed into law March 11 extended two pandemic unemployment programs authorized by the CARES Act into the first week of September.
+Lawmakers also extended a federal benefit that added an extra $300 a week to all unemployment claims.
+But jobless Texans only had access to these benefits through June 26, after Gov. Greg Abbott said in mid-May that Texas would opt out of the federal assistance.

-You can now claim unemployment benefits for a greater amount of time
+You can no longer claim pandemic unemployment benefits

-Self-employed workers, as well as traditional claimants who have exhausted their regular unemployment claims, are eligible for an additional 11 weeks of benefits under the new extensions.
+Self-employed workers, as well as traditional claimants who have exhausted their regular unemployment claims, had been eligible for benefits under the extensions.

-Pandemic Unemployment Assistance — the program that extends jobless assistance to gig workers, self-employed people and others who aren’t traditionally covered by unemployment insurance — as well as Pandemic Emergency Unemployment Compensation — a federal extension of jobless benefits for people who have exhausted their regular unemployment claims — are both available to eligible claimants for an additional 11 weeks under the new legislation.
-Both of the above programs close to new applicants on March 14, 2021.
-Existing claimants who have not yet reached the maximum number of weeks by that date can continue receiving pandemic benefits until April 5, 2021.
+Pandemic Unemployment Assistance, the program that extends jobless assistance to gig workers, self-employed people and others who aren’t traditionally covered by unemployment insurance, as well as Pandemic Emergency Unemployment Compensation, a federal extension of jobless benefits for people who have exhausted their regular unemployment claims, were both available to eligible claimants through June 26.
+The federal legislation extended these benefits through Sept.
+4, but Abbott hurried the cutoff date for Texas.

-NOTE: A previous $300 boost authorized by the Lost Wages Assistance program earlier this year was not available to people receiving less than $100 per week in unemployment benefits.
-This new supplement is authorized by a different program, and people receiving less than $100 in unemployment per week do qualify for this additional $300 in weekly payments.
+NOTE: A previous $300 boost authorized by the Lost Wages Assistance program last year was not available to people receiving less than $100 per week in unemployment benefits.
+This new supplement was authorized by a different program, and the same rules do not apply.

-Some self-employed workers who also earn W-2 wages may get an additional boost
+Some self-employed workers who also earn W-2 wages stop receiving additional boost

 If you earn more than $5,000 a year from self-employment, but you also have a side job working for an employer, you may be stuck receiving lower state unemployment benefits (based on your employer wages) than you would receive on Pandemic Unemployment Assistance (based on your self-employment income).

-A provision in Congress’s new stimulus deal offers an additional $100 per week to workers who fall into this category.
+A provision in Congress’s stimulus deal in March offered an additional $100 per week to workers who fall into this category.

 Do I qualify for unemployment benefits?